 • Shock

-If you experience any of these symptoms after spilling insulin on your skin, you should seek medical attention immediately.
+You should seek medical attention immediately if you experience these symptoms after spilling insulin on your skin.

-Diabetes necessitates working with insulin on a daily basis.
-If you spill insulin on your skin, it’s important to take steps to clean the area and monitor for any signs of problems.
+Diabetes necessitates working with insulin daily.
+If you spill insulin on your skin, cleaning the area and monitoring for any signs of issues is essential.
 Here are the steps on what to do:

 • Immediately wash the area with soap and water.
 Use warm, running water and mild soap.
 Wash the area for at least 2 minutes.